 Once you have linked your digital wallet, you can navigate to the ‘Create’ button on the top right-hand side of the Rarible platform.
 You are then able to choose between creating single or multiple collectables.

 A single collectable means you intend to sell this once as a “one of a kind”.
-With single, you are also able to use the ‘timed auction’ function where users can bid for your artwork.
+With single, you can also use the ‘timed auction’ function, where users can bid for your artwork.

 With multiple, this is where you can sell the collectable multiple times.